stanleykirsh/ebook-thumbnailer/README.md

 ebook-thumbnailer
 =================

-Simple fb2 and epub thumbnauler for Nautilus.
+Simple fb2 and epub thumbnailer for Nautilus.

 How to install: